M.H.A. Frequently Asked Questions

 Assignments are problem solving and critical in nature.
 Online assignments are very similar to on campus assignments and require reading the book, completing questions, writing papers, posting to the bulletin board, reviewing other materials and research.

-What are some of the challenges when taking online classes?
+What are some of the challenges when taking online/hybrid classes?

 If you don't understand an assignment, it is important to ask questions for clarification so you don't fall behind.
 Instructors make themselves available to students via e-mail, discussions boards and conference calls.

-How are online classes graded?
+How are online/hybrid classes graded?
 What are the instructor's expectations?

 Are lectures available online?